-- You can also take a look at our article User Experience Of The Future1 which covers recent developments in the field of user interface design.
+- You can also take a look at our article What Is User Experience Design?
+Overview, Tools And Resources which covers developments in the field of user interface design.

 Artemy Lebedev’s Optimus keyboards offer an unusual approach for a traditional input device.
 A small OLED-display (Organic Display) is placed beneath every key to enable users to define displayed characters and the keys’ functionality manually.
 In other words, with Optimus the placement of labels on the keyboard can be varied at any time.

 Optimus Tactus does not have physical keys, which means there are no restrictions on their shape and size.
 Any part of the keyboard surface can be programmed to perform any function or to display any images.
 Production date and price: unknown.

 Optimus Maximus.
 Each of the 113 keys is a stand-alone display that shows the function currently assigned to it.
 Optimus’s customizable layout allows convenient use of any language — Cyrillic, Ancient Greek, Georgian, Arabic, Quenya, hiragana, etc. — as well as of any other character sets: notes, numerals, special symbols, HTML codes, math functions and so on to infinity.
 Production date: the end of January 2008, price: 460$.

 The main idea behind Duofone is the possibility to put multiple devices together to combine their screen real estate.
 The battery power can be shared, and a movie can be watched on a larger screen.

 Toast Messenger incorporates a little message board where one can write quick notes and then instantly print them on the toaster.
 Simple, yet innovative.

 Dual Music Player